 What's happened

-The Museum of Modern Art in Warsaw opened its doors, symbolizing a new cultural era for the city.
-Meanwhile, the fate of Hotel Yugoslavia in Belgrade hangs in the balance as plans for its demolition spark public protests.
-Both stories reflect the ongoing tension between historical preservation and modern development in Eastern Europe as of October 25, 2024.
+The Museum of Modern Art in Warsaw opened on October 25, 2024, symbolizing a new cultural era for the city.
+Meanwhile, Hotel Yugoslavia in Belgrade faces demolition, sparking public protests.
+Both stories highlight the ongoing tension between historical preservation and modern development in Eastern Europe.

 Why it matters